 If we are in the knowledge age:

 The traditional educational system was developed to quickly convert the peasants into workers.
-One of the mental blocks for the change in the educational model, and we all know that it doesn’t work anymore, is the old definition of equality, that as we wrote it, it tends to standardize the human being, rejecting the reality that each one of us is different.
+Not knowing the origin of the current education system is one of the mental obstacles to change it, and we all know that the educative system doesn’t work anymore, is the old definition of equality, that as we wrote it, it tends to standardize the human being, rejecting the reality that each one of us is different.
 For reading more about this educational paradigm you can click this link:

 The old definition of “equality” leads us to try to standardize the individual, since we all must be the same, being the standardized model that is applied to all the citizens, generally an imposition made from the economic or political power.
 It implies the elimination of the differences.
 That is why we see that the liberalism is transformed into fascism, as well as the communism is also transformed into fascism.